MatthewK100000/LaplacianGrapher/README.md

 # LaplacianGrapher

+## TLDR
-Grapher for the solution to Laplace's equation given 4 boundary function along the unit square
+Grapher for the solution to Laplace's equation given 4 boundary function along the unit square.

+## The Math behind this stuff
+(coming soon)

+## Examples